ParamsRaman/homepage/_posts/2015-02-07-Debugging-In-MachineLearning.md

 If you are generating random numbers, then you should use a <i>deterministic seed</i>.
 Do not use time as a seed.
 This is very important because although your algorithm will make use of non-determinism and randomness, it makes   debugging painfully hard as the intermediate results will keep changing everytime you run it.
 So, assign a deterministic seed.
 This will also help others reproduce your research results if they need to, at a later point.

 When debugging an optimizer for example, look at how the objective function value evolves as the iterations increase.
 If it behaves in an unexpected manner, the first thing to do would be to check your gradient calculation code (also check the code that calculates your obj function.
 Often there are terms computed in common which are used to calculate both obj function and the gradient!).
 One way to debug gradients is to manually write down the obj function equation, its gradient and compare term by term what you are computing.
 Assign some values to the parameters and check the output.
-But, the better approach (recommended) is to use <i>Finite Gradient Check</i> (Leon Bottou describes it in section 4.2 of this paper - Page on microsoft.com).
+But, the better approach (recommended) is to use <i>Finite Gradient Check</i> (Leon Bottou describes it in section 4.2 of this <a href="http://research.microsoft.com/pubs/192769/tricks-2012.pdf">paper</a>).
 From my experience, this eliminates most of the problems.
 Note that norm of the gradient will be close to zero at the optimum, so you can use it to check if you are there yet (but this can be a false positive if there is a local minima!)

 If your objective function is non-convex, then there is chance you end up in local-minima.
 So if you do not get the expected obj value at the end, instead of fixed initialization of the weights, try random initialization, or initialize it with the final weights of another model that works correctly!
 One of these might help you get out of the local-optimum.